adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "No!" answered Billina, from the Scarecrow’s shoulder.
 "You promised me that if I guessed correctly my friends and I might depart in safety."

-"But," retorted the King; "but you cannot leave my domin- ions.
+"But," retorted the King; "but you cannot leave my dominions.
 You are my prisoners, and I will hurl you all into my underground dungeons."

 The Scarecrow drew one of Billina’s eggs from his right jacket pocket and hurled it straight at the little monarch’s head.
 It struck him squarely in his left eye, where the egg smashed and scattered.